Scope Proposal & Explainer

 Full isolation blocks off a fragment of the DOM, so that it only accepts styles that are explicitly scoped.
 General page styles do not apply.

-I don’t think this is the most common concern for authors, but it has received the most attention.
+We don’t think this is the most common concern for authors, but it has received the most attention.
 Shadow DOM is entirely constructed around this behavior.

 See Yu Han’s proposals for building on shadow DOM below.